-Measurement in the firebed
+Measurement of the firebed

-When measuring the firebed, use pyrometers which cannot be influenced by the hot flue gas in the field of view to the firebed.
-The devices measure in a very selective wavelength range of 3.9 μ m.
+When measuring the firebed, pyrometers which cannot be influenced by the hot flue gas in the field of view to the firebed must be used.
+The devices measure in a very selective wavelength range of $3.9 \,\mu$ m.
 In this range, water vapour (H2O) and carbon dioxide (CO2) are transparent and do not influence the measured value (Fig. 2).